 - Seat (Saddle).
 The seat is obviously where you sit.
 Its size, shape, and padding thickness varies depending on the type and size of the bike.
 The seat is easily replaced or adjusted on any bike, and most manufacturers offer covers for additional padding if your seat is uncomfortably thin.

 - Seat tube, stay, and post.
-The seat tube is the part of the frame that joins the seat post to the pedal and leans toward the rear of the bike.
+The seat tube is part of the frame that joins the seat post to the pedal and leans toward the rear of the bike.
 The stay connects the seat tube with the rear wheel, and the post is the part that attaches the seat to the bike.

 If you want storage, you have many options.
 You can place a carrier on the back that allows you to strap bags or boxes to your bike.
 A water bottle clip is usually placed on the frame beneath you but within reach.
 There are attachable bags and baskets that come in various sizes to accommodate different loads.
 Remember that the size of your bike and tires affects the weight capacity.
+I love a kickstand.

 Bike Styles and Sizes

 Bikes are designed in many different styles and sizes to accommodate different conditions.
 Road bikes, mountain bikes, and cruisers can all be used interchangeably, but they each work best for a certain type of terrain.
-Take a look at the most common bikes available and how they are most efficiently used.

 Road bikes are lightweight with thin tires.
 The handlebar is dropped lower than the seat height to position the rider for maximum speed.
 They work best on smooth pavement and are often used for on-road racing.
 You can take a road bike on a paved trail, but off-roading can be uncomfortable.
 Adventure road bikes offer more versatility for off-road riding.